 Be consistent with name and address

 Google Maps ranks businesses it can trust, and one measure of your trustworthiness is the consistency of information about your business across the web.
 For example, say you have a business called “North Shore Wellness Center.”
-Make sure your business name in your Google My Business dashboard is exactly that and not a slight variation, such as N. Shore Wellness Center or North Shore Wellness Ctr.
+Make sure your business name (creative business name ideas here!) in your Google My Business dashboard is exactly that and not a slight variation, such as N. Shore Wellness Center or North Shore Wellness Ctr.
 Also, make sure this name is identical across all of your other online properties—your website, Yelp listing, Facebook profile, and more.
 The same goes for address information (for example, using “St” vs Street”).

 Use a local phone number